 There’s no other word for it.
-We adore Rai at the oddly named Energetic Panacea near Safa Park, and followed him from his previous practice.
+We adore Rai, who now has a specialist feline clinic called The Cat Vet.
 He’s a wonderfully kind, funny Portuguese guy who my mum is rather fond of for non-professional purposes (I don’t think she cares about his neat stitches, just his cheeky smile).
-He has neutered both of our dogs, and we trust him implicitly.

 Dog boarding and grooming

 We have always taken our spaniels to Shampooch in Al Quoz for boarding.
 While it’s not as good as it used to be, it’s convenient, a nice size and in The Entertainer (bonus).
 They also do a good cut, and we’ve used them for daycare too.

 One for the chaps, my husband is basically putting the children of Santoba Tailors through college.
 He has been a loyal customer for years, getting work shirts and suits made, plus black tie for our wedding (they stitched the date inside as a special touch) and casual blazers.

 If you’re a parent in Dubai, you’ll have a favourite soft play – by which I mean, one you hate the least.
 We’re regulars at Fairytales in Town Centre (it has natural daylight, is small enough not to lose children, and Baker & Spice is nearby).
 We have done fab classes with Baby Sensory and Music Monkeys, and always get the AED99 deal at Fun City for 100 days of play.
 I’m also totally addicted to the fishbowl game in the arcade there.